Weller brothers: Legacy

 "Wellerman" is a ballad (often erroneously referred to as a sea shanty) that refers to the wellermen, the supply ships owned by the trading company set up by the Weller Brothers.
 The song was originally collected around 1966 by the New Zealand-based music teacher and folk song compiler, Neil Colquhoun.
-The song has been performed and remixed, with over ten recorded renditions between 1967 and 2005, including by British band The Longest Johns in 2018 and Scottish singer Nathan Evans in 2020.
+The song has been performed and remixed many times in the twentieth and twenty-first century, with over ten recorded renditions between 1967 and 2005, and by British band The Longest Johns in 2018 and Scottish singer Nathan Evans in 2020.